 In 2011, DOH-St. Johns was recognized on the national stage for its role model status as an outstanding Public Health Agency.
 Dr. Allicock was privileged to share their performance excellence journey as a keynote speaker at both the CDC in Atlanta, GA, and the Texas Department of State Health Services in Austin, TX.
 At the 2012 American Public Health Association Conference, Dr. Allicock participated on a panel and presented an abstract entitled Using Healthy People 2020 Across the Life Span to Drive Local Health Department and Community Planning Efforts.

 In addition to the United States, Dr. Allicock has resided in Guyana and the Dominican Republic.
 Her observations and experiences of healthcare in these diverse cultural systems have infused her with an understanding of the necessity of a strong public health presence in all communities.
 She was quick to realize that in a changing world, the traditional management and organization of public health agencies would not produce optimal results.
 Dr. Allicock pro-actively implemented the Baldrige/Sterling Management Model at the DOH-St. Johns, resulting in evidenced-based results, increased accountability, efficiency, and improved public health outcomes.
 She led her Agency to achieve recognition as a 2009 recipient of the Governor’s Sterling Award for Performance Excellence, and in 2011, as one of the first recipients of the Governor’s Sterling Sustained Performance Excellence Award.
-Again, in 2015 and 2017, Dr. Allicock led her Agency to achieve recognition as a 2015 Governor’s Sterling Award recipient, and a 2017 Governor’s Sterling Sustained Performance Excellence Award recipient.
+Again, in 2015, Dr. Allicock led her Agency to achieve recognition as a 2015 Governor’s Sterling Award recipient, and a 2017 Governor’s Sterling Sustained Performance Excellence Award recipient.
 By embracing this national performance based management model, Dr. Allicock sees the way to building a sustainable public health infrastructure supporting core public health needs of her community.